RemyPoudevigne/website/content/event/example copy 9/index copy 9.md

 ---
-title: Monotonicity and phase transition for the edge-reinforced random walk
+title: Monotonicity and phase transition for the ERRW and the VRJP

 event: Marche Aléeatoire en interaction
 event_url: